 - Reduce itching by using wet dressings or cool compresses.
 If scabs develop, remove by bathing in lukewarm water to soften the scabs, and then gently wiping the crusts off with a soft, wet towel.

 - Babies with eczema should be kept away from people with cold sores, as they are susceptible to the cold sore virus.

 - Prevention of an eczema outbreak is preferable to treating one.
 The key is to avoid chemical based products.

 - Many eczema sufferers say that using organic skin care products in general reduces the frequency and the severity of their outbreaks.

-- The complete Little Innoscents product range is formulated specifically to prevent and treat eczema.
+- The complete Little Innoscents product range is one of the best cream for baby eczema, formulated specifically to prevent and treat eczema.
 Little Innoscents Intensive Soothing Cream is a mother’s favorite product to use on eczema outbreaks.